circlecycle/PYTable/README.md

     Table('sometable').where(person_id=8823).set(firstname='james', lastname='robey')

 Instead of:
-    INSERT INTO sometable (firstname, lastname) VALUES ('james', 'robey'); -- duplicate rows are not an intended use of this system (i.e. PK always assumed)!
+    INSERT INTO sometable (firstname, lastname) VALUES ('james', 'robey'); -- exactly duplicate rows are not an intended use of this system (i.e. PK always assumed)!

 you can say:
     Table('sometable').where(firstname='james', lastname='robey').set()